JiuZhiJiao/ExAndroidDev/README.md

 ## ExAndroidDev
 **Exercises for Android Development**

-*This repository includes the exercises of the Android Development.*
+*This repository includes some exercises of the Android Development.*

 Exercises Checklist:
-- [ ] Hello World
+- [x] Hello World
-- [ ] Buttons and onClickListener
+- [x] Buttons and onClickListener
 - [ ] Spinner
 - [ ] Recycler View
 - [ ] Multiple Activities and Intent